miqlliot/CSGOguides/README.md

 In general, the words written here will be based on four main fountains of knowledge:

 1. The author's experience from 15 years of gaming, and for some years at a high level too!
-2. The author's background from University and the Industry
+2. The author's background from working in the Industry and from many years at University
 3. Peer-reviewed scientific articles when available
 4. Content from CSGO personas such as YouTube content creators, professional players, analysts, organizations etc.